-Spelling Shed is our online spelling programme, tailored to each year group.
+Read, Write, Inc and Fresh Start support phonics and Spelling Shed is our online spelling programme, tailored to each year group.
 This involves a weekly spelling lesson, time to practise at school and at home and a test to measure progress.
-Nonnegotiable spellings in our writing include a list of agreed core words and those that have been previously learned.